maximilianventura/KGC/README.md

 This repository supports a **methodological experiment** on retrieval control in historical fact retrieval.

-The goal is to study how structural constraints can reduce semantic noise before generation.
+The goal is to study how structural constraints derived from knowledge graph relations can reduce semantic noise before generation.

-It is not intended to provide a production-ready search system.
+The code is intended to reproduce the experiments described in the paper and is **not designed as a production search system**.